Code Compliance Certificate

 When your building project is complete, you will need to apply for a Code Compliance Certificate (CCC).

-This certificate means the building work complies with the Building Code and the building consent.
+The issuing of a Code Compliance Certificate means that the BCA is satisfied on reasonable grounds under Section 94 of the Building Act 2004 that the building work complies with the Building Code and the building consent.
 A fee is charged for issuing the CCC.

 When you apply for a CCC you need to give names and contact details for all people involved in your project - e.g. builders, plumbers, engineers.
 If the project involved restricted building work, the licensed building practitioner must supply a Memorandum from Licensed Building Practitioner: Record of building work on completion of the work to both the owner and Council.
 This form can be downloaded from the Ministry of Business, Innovation and Employment, Building and Housing Group website www.business.govt.nz/lbp.